Green That Life

 Working together, we can help solve this plastic pollution problem

 Ok, it’s not a tip, but it’s a reminder that you’re not alone.
-The only way to make a difference is for us to work together, inspiring, and supporting each other in a positive, guilt-free environment.
+We can accomplish so much more when we work together, inspiring, and supporting each other in a positive, guilt-free environment.

-The more of us that make a change this month and in the months to come, the more we can influence our friends, family, and community to make a change in their lives.
+The more of us that make a change this Plastic Free July and in the months to come, the more we can influence our friends, family, and community to make a change in their lives.
 So let’s get started this July!

 Share